rajarshi008/Scarlet/README.md

 1,0,0;1,0,0;0,1,0;1,1,0;1,0,0
 0,0,1;1,0,0;1,1,0;1,1,1;1,0,0
 ```
-For Scarlet to work, you must save your input files with the extension  `.trace`.
+For `Scarlet` to work, you must save your input files with the extension  `.trace`.

+There are two ways of using `Scarlet` depending on what one prefers.
+One can use `Scarlet` using its python API  or using its command-line features.
+Here, we provide the instructions to use both.
 ## Python API

-### Installing the tool
+### Installation

 Now, you can install the tool, as python package using pip command as follows: